 The next morning

-I’m on with Outpatients (OP) at my spinal injuries centre as soon as I get home from the school run.
+As I get home from the school run I’m straight on the phone to Out-Patients.
 With relief, the phone gets answered surprisingly quickly.
 Explaining to the nurse what I heard, I get an appointment to see Dr Rajan the following Tuesday.

-Funnily, over the weekend I was able to keet time pretty well.
+I was able to keet time pretty consistently over the weekend.
 The pump was announcing the hour, every hour.
 Although the beep was sometimes drowned out by background noise.
 It was certainly there.

 I take a trip over to the spinal injuries centre for my appointment.
 A new building is always being erected every time I visit.
 It feels like the place is a constant mess of a building site.
 And there seem to be even fewer parking spaces.
 I disembark the car after finding a spot on the road edge and raced to an entrance.

 When I have visited in the past, for my refill, there was a particular door I had to use to gain access.
 There is restricted access to the hospital due to COVID.
-I have parked ‘round the back‘ and the usual door is located at the front of the building.
+I have parked ‘round the back‘ away the main entrance is located at the front of the building.
 Although I just wheel up to the nearest door and allow myself to enter, I pass several staff members without anyone questioning me.
 I guess they all have a million and one other things to worry about?

-I check-in and get at the reception desk.
-A form to read and sign is passed to me.
-This is just to confirm I and double jabbed and I haven’t been in contact with anyone with COVID symptoms and that I haven’t got any.
+Checking in at the reception desk I get handed a form to read and sign.
+This is just to confirm I and double jabbed and haven’t been in contact with anyone with COVID symptoms, and that I haven’t got any.
 At the entrance to OP, I get my temperature taken.
 I get the all-clear.
-I wheel into room five.
+Into room five I wheel.

 Enter Dr Rajan

-I wait patiently in the room for the Dr. Contemplating whether I would have enough time to justify retrieving my book from my bag?
+Waiting patiently in the room for the Dr. Contemplating if I would have enough time to justify retrieving my book from my bag?
 It’s a good one at the minute!
 Alas no, Dr Rajan enters the room and I go through what happened again.
 Dr Rajan waves a hand, pushing aside my worries.
 He says something along the lines of ‘it isn’t a problem and we can get it sorted’.
-I’m passed a gadget to gold against my skin where the pump is inside me.
+I am handed a gadget to gold against my skin where the pump is inside me.
 He starts tapping away at the gadget he is holding, so it communicates to the pump – all very clever!

 ‘The battery is running low‘ he confirms after a few moments of me holding the instrument.